Review on Light House Restaurant

-Opened to great critical acclaim in 1999, the Light House is everything you could wish for in a modern-day neighbourhood restaurant.
-Inside it sets out its stall with plain walls, bare wood tables and a sophisticated bar area – plus enough window space to let the light flood in.
+The Light House is everything you could wish for in a modern-day neighbourhood restaurant: from the moment you step through the door, you know it is going to be something special.
+The interior looks the part with plain walls, bare wood tables and a sophisticated bar area – plus enough window space to let the light flood in.

 Chef Chris Casey is carrying on where his predecessors left off, offering food that has exciting echoes of Italian fusion blended with pan-Asian crossovers.
 Ingredients garnered from all over the place, so don't be surprised to find char-grilled springbok with sweet potato mash and mushroom wonton rubbing shoulders with black bean marinated buffalo Mozzarella, pickled carrots and Thai basil – and that's just for starters.